-1. Introduction
+1 Introduction

 An open problem for the GI/GI/1 queue is to determine a tight upper bound (UB) for the mean steady-state waiting time when the interarrival-time and service-time distributions are partially characterized by their first two moments.
-The classic result in this direction is the Kingman (1962) UB.
-A significant improvement was made by Daley (1977).
-Many further studies have been made since then, as can be seen from the papers by Daley et al. (1992), Wolff and Wang (2003) and Chen and Whitt (2018), but the issue is still unresolved.
+The classic result in this direction is the Kingman [14] UB.
+A significant improvement was made by Daley [10].
+Many further studies have been made since then, as can be seen from [11,29], but the issue is still unresolved.

 Based on numerical experiments and partial theoretical results, there is considerable agreement on how the tight UB arises.
-In particular, the conjectured upper bound is attained asymptotically by two-point distributions as the upper mass point of the servicetime distribution increases and the probability decreases, while one mass of the interarrivaltime distribution is fixed at 0.
-In this paper we shall refer to that as the tight UB, even though it has not yet been proved.
-In this paper we develop effective numerical and simulation algorithms to compute the value of this tight UB.
+In particular, the conjectured upper bound is attained asymptotically by two-point distributions as the upper mass point of the service-time distribution increases and the probability decreases, while one mass of the interarrival-time distribution is fixed at 0.
+In this paper, we shall refer to that as the tight UB, even though it has not yet been proved.
+We develop effective numerical and simulation algorithms to compute the value of this tight UB.
 We show that the tight UB offers a significant improvement over previous bounds.

-The extremal model is also of interest because Chen and Whitt (2019a) have shown that it yields the tight lower bound (LB) for the asymptotic decay rate of the steady-state waiting time, under regularity conditions.
-(The LB arises because smaller decay rates are associated with larger waiting times.)
+The extremal model is also of interest because we have shown in [6,7] that it yields the tight lower bound (LB) for the asymptotic decay rate and the tight upper bound (UB) for higher moments of the steady-state waiting time, under regularity conditions.
+(The LB for the decay rate is appropriate because smaller decay rates are associated with larger waiting times.)

-The algorithms are aided by reductions of the special queues with extremal intarrivaltime and extremal service-time distributions to D/GI/1 and GI/D/1 models.
-Theorem 1 shows that these reductions overall combine to yield an overall representation in terms of a D/RS(D)/1 discrete-time model involving a geometric random sum of deterministic random variables (the RS(D)), where the two deterministic random variables in the model may have different values, so that the extremal steady-state waiting-time distribution need not be a lattice distribution.
+The algorithms are aided by reductions of the special queues with extremal interarrival-time and extremal service-time distributions to D/GI/1 and GI/D/1 models.
+Theorem 3.1 shows that these reductions overall combine to yield an overall representation in terms of a D/RS(D)/1 discrete-time model involving a geometric random sum of deterministic random variables (the RS(D)), where the two deterministic random variables in the model may have different values, so that the extremal steady-state waiting-time distribution need not be a lattice distribution.

-This paper is organized as follows.
-In §2 we give important background on the GI/GI/1 model, the established bounds and the extremal distributions.
-In §3 we state the overall model reduction theorem and show the improvement provided by the tight UB.
-In §4 and §5 we establish the two reductions.
-In §6 we give explicit formulas for a class of special cases.
-In §7-§9 we develop and study the new algorithms.
-In §10 we draw conclusions.
-Additional supporting material appears in Chen and Whitt (2019b).
+This paper is organized as follows: In Sect.
+2, we give important background on the GI/GI/1 model, the established bounds and the extremal distributions.
+In Sect.
+3, we state the overall model reduction theorem and show the improvement provided by the tight UB.
+In Sects.
+4 and 5 we establish the two reductions.
+In Sect.
+6, we give explicit formulas for a class of special cases.
+In Sects.
+7-9, we develop and study the new algorithms.
+In Sect.
+10, we draw conclusions.
+Additional supporting material appears in [5].

-2. Background
+2 Background